 Whether it’s yoga with sacral chakra crystals, stretching, strength training, running, walking, cycling, swimming, dancing … moving is great for lowering stress, making you healthier and increasing life expectancy.

-There are plenty of myths about exercise.
+There are plenty of myths about exercise and thebodytraining.com can help you stay actually fit and stay away from myths.
 How about putting stress on the joints?
 A recent America study from Bringham Young University found that running is actually good for your knees.

 Some enthusiasts find music helpful too…

 The benefits of moving and flexibility

 By choosing healthy habits every day, we can create a gene activity pattern that is more beneficial for our health.
 Ivana Buric, Coventry University

 In her scientific studies, she found that regular exercise and, what she calls practising mindfulness, reduces stress.
 She recommends yoga, meditation, breathing exercises and tai chi as ways of improving mental and physical health.